tjioedava/qwen-exercise-1/README.md

 ## Notes

 - This project uses the `Qwen/Qwen2.5-VL-3B-Instruct` model from Hugging Face.
+One can adjust to use `Qwen/Qwen2.5-VL-72B-Instruct` for better performance
 - Output is printed directly to the terminal and written in `result.txt`

 ---